Skip to content

 • Submit a Corporation Tax return to HMRC

-Many non-resident owners choose to hire a UK-based accountant to handle accounting.
+Many non-resident owners choose to hire a UK-based accountant to help with their accounting obligations.

-If your taxable turnover exceeds the VAT threshold (currently £90,000, but subject to change), you must register for VAT.
+If your taxable turnover exceeds the VAT threshold of £90,000, you must register for VAT.
 You can also register voluntarily if it benefits your business.

 You must file a confirmation statement with Companies House at least once a year to confirm that your company details (directors, shareholders, address) are up to date.

-If you would like 1st Formations to monitor your Companies House deadlines, check out our Hassle-Free Compliance Service.
+If you would like us to monitor your Companies House deadlines and help you stay compliant, check out our Hassle-Free Compliance Service.